Clinical trials are paving the way for a future without Alzheimer’s disease

 An individual contribution with a phenomenal global impact

-Without inspirational individuals taking part in Alzheimer’s, dementia and memory loss trials, new medications cannot be licensed for global use.
-This is because the sponsor needs to demonstrate the efficacy and safety of the medication.
+You could help develop new medications for the disease by taking part in an Alzheimer’s, dementia and memory loss trial.
+Clinical trials are important because they investigate the effectiveness and safety profile of new drugs.
 Even paracetamol went through a clinical trial at one stage!

 Volunteer Opportunities – Potential Benefits

-- Study volunteers get early access to new treatments for memory loss and are monitored closely throughout the trial
+- Early access to new treatments for memory loss

 - Outstanding medical care is provided at no cost, including comprehensive health screens, MRI scans and PET scans

 - Avoid lengthy NHS waiting lists and access expert care in a private clinic setting

 - Reimbursement of travel expenses and complimentary refreshments